opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              --format=FORMAT
 	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json, csv or table.

 	              -h, --help
+	                     show this help message and exit

+	       nodemgr daemon status

+	              display the daemon status.

+	              --node=NODE
+	                     the  node to send a request to. if not specified the local node is targeted.

+	              --color=COLOR
+	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

+	              --cron cron mode

+	              --debug
+	                     debug mode

+	              --format=FORMAT
+	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json, csv or table.

+	              -h, --help
+	                     show this help message and exit

+	       nodemgr daemon stop

+	              stop the daemon or a daemon thread pointed by --thread-id.

+	              --node=NODE
+	                     the node to send a request to. if not specified the local node  is targeted.

+	              --thread-id=THR_ID
+	                     specify a daemon thread, as listed in the daemon status output

+	              --color=COLOR
+	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

+	              --cron cron mode

+	              --debug
+	                     debug mode

+	              --format=FORMAT
+	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json, csv or table.

+	              -h, --help
+	                     show this help message and exit

+	                     PUSH DATA TO THE COLLECTOR

+	       nodemgr checks

+	              run node sanity checks, push results to collector

+	              --color=COLOR
+	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

+	              --cron cron mode

+	              --debug
+	                     debug mode

+	              --format=FORMAT
+	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json, csv or table.

+	              -h, --help
+	                     show this help message and exit

+	       nodemgr pushasset

+	              push asset information to collector

+	              --sync use  synchronous  collector rpc. to use when chaining a compliance run, to make sure the node ruleset is up-to-date.

+	              --color=COLOR
+	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

+	              --cron cron mode

+	              --debug
+	                     debug mode

+	              --format=FORMAT
+	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json, csv or table.

+	              -h, --help